mattrossman/energize-andover-blog/content/appendix/how-to.md

 If you only plan on uploading your public site files and not your Hugo source files, then you don't need to worry about locking the permission.

 ### Adding content
 Hugo content is written in the Markdown language.
-You can read about [Hugo's Markdown flavor syntax here](https://sourceforge.net/p/hugo-generator/wiki/markdown_syntax/).
+You can read about [Hugo's flavor of Markdown syntax here](https://sourceforge.net/p/hugo-generator/wiki/markdown_syntax/).

 My theme came with a sample site, and I hope yours does too.
 If not, check out the quickstart guide and read about adding content.
 I copied my example site files into my main site directory.
 To view the site locally, run